A Sustainability Journey, Building, Construction, Design, Engineering

 Energy Savings: Utilising SCMs in precast concrete manufacturing requires less energy during production, due to the lower processing temperatures required for these materials.
 This not only reduces carbon emissions but also conserves energy resources.

 Introducing SCMs into concrete is not as simple as it sounds.
 Any changes to concrete mix designs must undergo multiple iterations and rigorous testing, ensuring that the final products still retain the required performance and compliance characteristics for their designated function.
 Manufacturing processes must also be carefully monitored and tested, ensuring that any alterations do not render them unfeasible.
+SVC’s range of civil construction products is produced using concrete made with blended cement, containing a minimum of 30% SCMs (fly ash and slag).
+In the 2022 financial year, based on their usage of 468 tonnes of blended cement, SVC was able to achieve a CO2 reduction of approximately 98 tonnes.

 In an era marked by environmental consciousness and sustainable development, the construction industry is undergoing a transformation.
 The integration of supplementary cementitious materials in concrete manufacturing stands as a prime example of innovation that addresses both environmental concerns and the need for sustainable practices.
 By reducing carbon emissions, conserving natural resources, and enhancing the durability of structures, SCMs pave the way for a greener and more resilient future for the construction sector, shaping a more sustainable built environment for generations to come.